nchandrappa/PivotalCloudCache-Workshop/pcc-inline-caching/README.md

 ### Step 5 - Deploy `pcc-inline-caching-client` on Pivotal Cloud Foundry

+Modify `manifest.yaml` and `application.properties` for your environment.
 Compile `pcc-inline-caching-client` and `cf push` into your PCF.
 Make sure it is binded with PCC.

 ## Use Demo